 The first act introduces the hero within the ordinary world, as they are—original and untransformed.
 The first act will typically include the first five steps of the Hero’s Journey.

-This section allows the writer to set the stage with characterization and details that show who the hero is before their metamorphosis—what is the environment of the ordinary world?
+This section allows the writer to set the stage with details that show who the hero is before their metamorphosis—what is the environment of the ordinary world?
 What’s important to the hero?
 Why do they first refuse the call, and then, why do they ultimately accept and embark on the journey to meet with the conflict?

 The end of the first act generally occurs when the hero has fully committed to the journey and crossed the threshold of the ordinary world—where there is no turning back.